 The Childhood Studies Minor in the College of Arts and Sciences is an exciting educational opportunity for undergraduate students interested in a wide array of issues concerning children and the experience of childhood.
-This interdisciplinary minor focuses on the life stages of infancy through adolescence and incorporates interests in child policy, parenting, gender, the life course, and the place of children in society and culture.
+This interdisciplinary minor focuses on the life stages of infancy through adolescence.
+It incorporates interests in child policy, parenting, gender, the life course, and children's place in society and culture.

 The following faculty members provide academic advising to students interested in a minor in Childhood Studies:

 The minor in childhood studies requires 15 hours of course work in at least two different departments.
 Students may take up to 4 hours of practicum courses that provide experience working with children in hospitals, daycares, and educational settings.
 Students may also request approval to take independent study courses in any academic discipline suited to his/her interest in childhood studies.
 Students may count up to 6 credit hours toward their major.
 This is possible for more than one major, but with a maximum of 6 credit hours per major.